dmhendrickx/simpactcyan/sphinxdoc/source/simpact_simulationdetails.rst

     - For each person, a 'normal' :ref:`mortality event <mortality>` will be scheduled, and if needed, a :ref:`debut event <debut>` will be scheduled.
     - Get the HIV epidemic started at some point, by scheduling an :ref:`HIV seeding event <hivseeding>`.
+    - Get the HSV2 epidemic started at some point, by scheduling an :ref:`HSV2 seeding event <hsv2seeding>`.
+    - Get the HCV epidemic started at some point, by scheduling an :ref:`HCV seeding event <hcvseeding>`.
     - If specified, schedule the next :ref:`simulation intervention <simulationintervention>`.
 This is a general way of changing simulation settings during the simulation.
     - Schedule a :ref:`periodic logging event <periodiclogging>` if requested.
 This will log some